-There are around 2,400 species of solitary wasps recorded in Britain and Ireland, many are parasitic, and some are used in controlling pest insect species.
+There are around 2,800 species of solitary wasps recorded in Britain and Ireland, many are parasitic, and some are used in controlling pest insect species.

 Sphecids are solitary wasps.
 Their wings are held flat over the body when at rest, and their flight speed has been recorded as 1.5 metres per second (compare this with other insects).

 They range in size from 0.4 - 5.5 cm long.
 The females catch insects or spiders to feed their larva.
 They sting the prey to paralyse it, but not kill it.
-This is then put in the cell with the egg so that when the larva hatches it will have fresh meat.
+The prey is then put in the cell with the egg so that when the larva hatches it will have fresh meat.

 Ammophila sabulosa is black except for the middle part of the abdomen which is red or orange.
 It is usually found near pine trees and sandy soil which is where the female digs a burrow, and is most often seen in the UK in June and July.

 Each burrow takes an hour or two to dig, Once the burrow has been dug she selects a pebble just big enough to rest over the top of the burrow, then she goes off to search for a caterpillar.
 The larvae are fed on caterpillars.
 The caterpillar is too big for the wasp to fly with, so usually she carries it beneath her or drags it to the burrow which she has already dug.
 She is capable of dragging a caterpillar 11 times her own weight back to her burrow.
 When she returns with the caterpillar she removes the pebble and drags the caterpillar into the burrow.
 Usually there is one cell, one egg and one caterpillar per burrow.